SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 }
 ```

-### Problem: Digits 0..9 to Text
+### Problem: Number 0...9 to Text

-Print a given digit, in rage from 1 to 9, in English (the digit is read from the console).
+Print a given digit, in the range from 1 to 9, in English (the digit is read from the console).

 ### Hints and Guidelines